firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 4. **Layer in regen**
    - Add regen after forward currents stabilize.
 Keep battery regen gentler than your discharge target (−5 A to −10 A is plenty for commuter packs) and ramp up slowly to avoid BMS or controller cutoffs.⁵ ¹¹
    - ≥21 S packs demand extra headroom—keep regen targets under −50 A and leave a few volts of pack margin to avoid the overvoltage spikes documented on 23 S builds.【F:data/vesc_help_group/text_slices/input_part004.txt†L12557-L12583】
+   - Dual-motor commuters start around −30 A battery/−80 A phase on the rear and −25 A/−55 A up front; log stator temps during shakedowns before increasing braking torque.[^regen_baseline]
+   - A 10 S 2 P P42A pack still logged 2.55 kW regen spikes and rapid controller heating, so monitor MOSFET and hub temperatures whenever you experiment with aggressive braking profiles.[^regen_bursts]
 5. **Optional: field weakening & traction control**
    - Activate FW only once thermals are understood.
 Expect it to draw nearly the same extra amps you request on both battery and phase channels.¹²
    - Treat the extra FW amps as additive to your battery limit—if you budget 100 A battery and add 25 A FW, logs will still show ≈125 A at the pack.【F:data/vesc_help_group/text_slices/input_part004.txt†L10300-L10305】